 - I use cotton threads for sewing Woolly bags;

 - using eco-friendly wool detergent when washing Woolly fabric;

 - we save the inner plastic cones from the Jamieson's of Shetland wool cones, and return to them for reusing;

-- if unable to use public transport, car share e.g. myself and Ginger Twist Studio are car sharing to travel to Perth Festival of Yarn in 2019; and
+- if unable to use public transport or cycle, car share e.g. myself and Ginger Twist Studio car shared to travel to Perth Festival of Yarn in 2019;

-- when driving, use my Toyota Hybrid car.
+- when driving, use my Toyota Hybrid car; and

 If you have any other suggestions, I'd be delighted to hear them.